Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and thoroughly understand its meaning.

 Sometimes even more!
-You see that all the scores are totally different, and the whole team doesn’t understand the project or the criteria.
-Such an exercise is useful for highlighting the gaps in team alignment around the goals.
-You need good team clarity and shared understanding if, when building a rocket, you want to get a rocket, not the flying saucer.
+All the scores differ, and the team doesn’t understand the project or the criteria.
+Such an exercise highlights the gaps in team alignment around the goals.
+You need good team clarity and shared understanding if, when building a rocket, you want to get a missile, not a flying saucer.

 Discuss only projects or criteria that have scattered scores to spot the problem.
 There’s no need to discuss the whole backlog together on the call.
-And this is the third bonus—you also save a lot of time on work around work.
+And this is the third bonus—you also save time on work around work.

-A 2×2 matrix is super handy when you need to decide what to develop next from a big product backlog.
+A 2×2 matrix from an extensive product backlog is handy when deciding what to develop next.
 It’s great to rank all the tasks on a list, but how do you know where your Quick Wins end and Major Projects begin?
 Distributing projects into four quadrants will immensely improve your sprint planning.
 The matrix will visually divide the backlog into four edible parts depending on how fast you’ll get the results and how significant they’ll be.

 Estimating several positive criteria and using matrix filters can help you surface low-hanging fruit for different objectives.
-This is useful when you need to juggle and grow multiple metrics at the same time.
-You can pick some quick wins for user Activation and Retention, making sure they are also highly beneficial to your Revenue.
+This is useful when you need to juggle and grow multiple metrics simultaneously.
+You can pick some quick wins for user Activation and Retention, ensuring they are also highly beneficial to your Revenue.

-During the sprint planning meeting, look at your priorities together once again, and state which projects you all agree is best to ship.
-Each team member should be able to say not just ‘I’ll do this task because it’s at the top,’ they should be able to explain—I’m implementing the X project because the results will impact the Y customers and influence the Z objective.
+During the sprint planning meeting, review your priorities again and state which projects are best to ship.
+Each team member should be able to say not just, ‘I’ll do this task because it’s at the top,’ they should be able to explain—I’m implementing the X project because the results will impact the Y customers and influence the Z objective.

 Understanding what the team is doing, who for, and why is the only key to making the right decisions.
 And thus, solid growth and development.

-We once heard of a task that’s lived in a backlog for nine years.
+We once heard of a task that’s been backlogged for nine years.
 Nine years, Carl!
 Don’t want to repeat the story?
 Re-evaluate your backlog from time to time.

 To begin, priorities change fast, sometimes overnight.
-A project may not make it to the top at first but become super valuable in a few sprints.
+A project may not reach the top initially but become super valuable in a few sprints.
 If you don’t want to lose great ideas at the bottom of your backlog, re-assess them once again over time according to new circumstances.